huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 </hfoption>
 <hfoption id="4-bit">

-Quantizing a model in 4-bit reduces your memory-usage by 4x:
+Quantizing a model in 4-bit reduces your memory-usage by 4x.

-As `bitsandbytes` is supported in both `transformers` and `diffusers` we can quantize both the `FluxTransformer2DModel` and `T5EncoderModel`.
+bitsandbytes` is supported in both Transformers and Diffusers, so you can can quantize both the [`FluxTransformer2DModel`] and [`~transformers.T5EncoderModel`].

 ```py
 from diffusers import BitsAndBytesConfig as DiffusersBitsAndBytesConfig